 As with many things that people are passionate about, quilting can be an expensive endeavor.
 Fortunately, while the creativity and enjoyment, not to mention the finished quilts, are worth it, there are many ways to reduce expenses.

 We’ve found some excellent articles with many good ideas to share with you.
-One point we’d like to emphasize is that’s it’s important NOT to scrimp on fabric and thread.
-Be sure to choose the highest quality you can afford so that the quilts you produce are long lived.
+One point we’d like to emphasize is that it’s important to NOT scrimp on fabric and thread.
+Be sure to choose the highest quality you can afford so that the quilts you produce are long-lived.

-While pre-cuts can be big timesavers, and it’s fun to get a piece of every fabric in a pretty fabric line, they’re more expansive than yardage (see cost comparisons here).
+While pre-cuts can be big timesavers, and it’s fun to get a piece of every fabric in a pretty fabric line, they’re considerably more expensive than the same amount of yardage (see cost comparisons here).
 It pays to make your own (learn how here).